gear-foundation/gear-wiki/docs/api/metadata-type-creation.md

 // returns the structure of this type metadata.getTypeDef(4);

-// if you need to get type structre with additional field (name, type, kind, len) you have to pass the second argument metadata.getTypeDef(4, true);
+// if you need to get a type structure with an additional field (name, type, kind, len) you have to pass the second argument metadata.getTypeDef(4, true);

 // returns all custom types that existed in the registry of the program